UKPLab/dior-cvae/README.md

 ## Project structure

 * `data/` -- this folder is used to contain all the needed data.
+* `generation_output/` -- this folder is used to contain the generation results.
 * `tensorboard/` -- this folder is used to contain the tensorboard record.
 * `preprocess/` -- this folder contains the code for preprocessing the data.
 * `improved_diffusion/` -- this folder contains the code the diffusion model.